zuhairamahdi/api-alert-go/README.md

 # API Monitor

-A SaaS application built with Go and Echo framework for monitoring API endpoints' health.
+application built with Go and Echo framework for monitoring API endpoints' health.
 The application allows you to register endpoints and automatically checks their health status at specified intervals.

 ## Features